Nyuutrino/CLIp/README.md

 License: [MIT license](https://opensource.org/licenses/MIT)

-License can be found in the source code, both minified and unminified.
+License can be found in the source code - both minified and unminified.

 Links to the source code: